-- You may then start applying ice packs (e.g. ice or frozen peas in a clean sealed bag wrapped in a clean pillow case, or cooling packs from shops such as Boots) to reducing bruising and swelling.
-Ice packs should be applied intermittently for 10 minutes several times a day for the first 2 days after your operation. - You should refrain from heavy lifting or straining for 2 weeks postoperatively

-• You should sleep with 2 to 3 pillows to elevate your head slightly for the first 1 to 2 weeks to reduce swelling.
+- You may then start applying ice packs (ice or frozen peas in a clean sealed bag wrapped in a clean pillow case) to reducing bruising and swelling.
+Ice packs should be applied intermittently for 10 minutes several times a day for the first 2 days after your operation. - You should refrain from heavy lifting or straining for 2 weeks postoperatively - You should sleep with 2 to 3 pillows to elevate your head slightly for the first 1 to 2 weeks to reduce swelling.